-Learning English abroad today is popular among foreign and Russian students.
-The countries that first come to mind when it comes to studying English abroad are America and the United Kingdom .
-Annually in secondary schools in the territory of these states come several tens of thousands of students from different corners of the world, and from Russia including.
+Studying English abroad today is popular among foreign students.
+The countries that first come to mind when it comes to studying English abroad are the USA and the United Kingdom.
+Annually, a grat deal of foreign students enter secondary schools in Great Britain and America.

-Which country is better to choose for studying English abroad, on what criteria to rely on and what to look for?
-In this article, we will examine the features of the American and British educational systems, as well as the similarities and differences in the average educational institutions of the two countries.
+Which country is better to choose for studying English abroad?
+What features to consider?
+In this article, SMAPSE experts will examine the features of the American and British educational systems, as well as the similarities and differences in the average educational institutions of the two countries.

-Britain or America: what school to choose for a child
+Great Britain or America: what school to choose for a foreign student

-The United States and the United Kingdom are equally like children, students, teenagers and students who want to improve their English skills.
+The United States and the United Kingdom equally welcome children, students, teenagers and students who want to improve their English skills.
 The key differences between the educational systems of the two countries are related to the structure of secondary education, the period of study and other factors.

-- In America there are more than 2000 private schools - their graduates have a high academic level for successful admission to prestigious universities of the Ivy League.
-Britain offers foreign students a choice of one of 2,500 boarding schools with classical English education, which will open the doors to Oxford , Cambridge and other elite universities not only of the country, but of the world.
+- In the USA there are more than 2000 private schools - their graduates have a high academic level for successful admission to prestigious universities of the Ivy League.
+Britain offers foreign students a choice of 2,500 boarding schools with classical British education, which will open the doors to Oxford, Cambridge and other elite universities not only in the country, but all over the world.

-- Private schools in America are more democratic in terms of situation than the boarding schools of England.
-The latter and today pay tribute to rigor and discipline, although to a lesser extent than before.
-In many English schools for students, for example, a form is required, but this does not prevent British schools from creating an atmosphere of friendship and mutual assistance between teachers and students.
+- US private schools are more democratic than boarding schools in England.
+The latter pay tribute to rigor and discipline, although to a lesser extent than before.
+In many British schools for students, for example, a form is required, but this does not prevent British schools from creating an atmosphere of friendship and mutual assistance between teachers and students.

 - Secondary education systems in the two countries have many common features: the structure of secondary schools includes primary, secondary and high school classes, the teaching begins at age 7 in both Britain and America.
 Local and foreign students can also take a course of preschool preparation, where young students are accepted from 3-5 years.
 The secondary level is designed to gain knowledge of the general education curriculum, but the older classes are already preparing students for a profession or continuing their studies in higher education.

-- In American institutions of secondary education , children, schoolchildren and adolescents have a more personalized curriculum than in English.
+- In American institutions of secondary education, students have a more personalized curriculum than in English.
 Institutions of both countries allow students to form their own curriculum, choosing the disciplines that are their priority.
 Also, the US schools on a regular basis apply various tests to assess the knowledge and overall intellectual level of students.
-For example, all students before the release must pass the SAT or ACT test (by analogy with them, the domestic USE was formed).
+For example, all students before the release must pass the SAT or ACT test.

 - Each country has its own national curriculum: the UK has A-level, and in America - High School.
 This is an educational course for high school students, where a successful passing of the program gives the student the opportunity to obtain a diploma of full secondary education.
 This international document will be ubiquitously relevant abroad.
 British schools also give students a certificate of international design IB after the completion of the relevant program - International Baccalaureate (this course is available in some US schools).

-- Prices and rating: The cost of studying for pupils of American schools, including residence in a residence, full board meals + extra-curricular activities, will amount to 35 to 75 thousand dollars for one academic year.
+- Prices and ranking: the cost of studying for pupils of American schools, including residence in a residence, full board meals + extra-curricular activities, will amount to 35,000-75,000$ for one academic year.
 Prices for obtaining secondary education in England with similar criteria - from 25,000 to 50,000 British pounds sterling.
 As for the rating agencies, they are not always the most suitable option for foreign students: it is always better to focus on the comfort of the child than on the location of the institution on the list of schools.